Gain uses SSL encryption throughout all services to protect the transmission of sensitive information.

-GAIN provides a “magic login” functionality to approvers to allow them to log in with a special token sent in an email message, and thus no need to enter a password.
+Gain provides a “magic login” functionality to approvers to allow them to log in with a special token sent in an email message, and thus, there is no need to enter a password.
 These tokens are short-lived and are one-time use to avoid account hijacking.

 Access to Social Networks.

-Connections to social networks (Facebook, Twitter, Instagram, LinkedIn) are done using each network’s official authentication API and recommendations.
-These connections are done using Oauth2 or variants of it, which means GAIN never sees a social account’s password.
-Instead, GAIN receives a time-limited access token which end users can revoke at any time.
+Connections to social networks (Facebook, Twitter, Instagram, and LinkedIn) are done using each network’s official authentication API and recommendations.
+These connections are done using Oauth2 or variants of it, which means Gain never sees a social account’s password.
+Instead, Gain receives a time-limited access token which end users can revoke at any time.

-Billing in GAIN is done using Stripe, which provides PCI-DSS compliance for payments.
+Billing in Gain is done using Stripe, which provides PCI-DSS compliance for payments.
 Credit card numbers are sent directly to Stripe.
-GAIN never sees credit card information and never stores credit card numbers in its own servers.
+Gain never sees credit card information and never stores credit card numbers on its own servers.

-GAIN follows web security best practices and is constantly being tested against the latest vulnerabilities and attacks outlined in the OWASP Top Ten and others.
-All components of the application stack are constantly kept up to date with latest security updates.
+Gain follows web security best practices and is constantly being tested against the latest vulnerabilities and attacks outlined in the OWASP Top Ten and others.
+All components of the application stack are constantly kept up to date with the latest security updates.